jeremymiller00/kb/tasks/tasks-prd-knowledge-base-ui.md

   - [x] 2.1 Add a FastHTML route and handler for the search page in `ui.py`.
   - [x] 2.2 Implement a search form using FastHTML's `Form`, `Input`, and `Button` components.
   - [x] 2.3 Connect the search form to backend logic in `content_manager.py` for full-text and keyword search.
+  - [x] 2.3.1 Make the url on each individual article page a link that opens in a new tab.
-  - [ ] 2.4 Add filtering controls for tags, date, and author using FastHTML form elements.
+  - [x] 2.4 Add filtering controls for tags, date, and author using FastHTML form elements.
   - [ ] 2.5 Display search results using a styled results list component.
   - [ ] 2.6 Paginate or lazy-load results for large result sets.
   - [ ] 2.7 Write unit tests for search/filter logic and routes.